Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 NAC is an approach to computer security restricting unauthorized users and devices from gaining access to a network.
 It defines a policy to secure access to the network by devices when they initially try to join the network.
-A machine is not allowed to access the network until it is compliant (credentials, config, anti-virus, updates...).
+A machine is not allowed to access the network until it is compliant (credentials, config, antivirus, updates...).

 - **IEEE 802.1X** : standard protocol for NAC providing an authentication mechanism for devices to attach to a LAN/WLAN.
   - the **supplicant** is the external machine trying to access the network